Small Wood Stove Buyer's Guide

 How efficient is your small stove?
 Efficiency is how well your stove uses its fuel without creating waste.
-If your stove is 99 percent efficient, it uses 99 percent of all the fuel put inside to heat the room and creates 1 percent of waste.
+If your stove is 99 percent efficient, it uses 99 percent of all the fuel to heat the room.

 Many gas stoves are 99 percent efficient.
-But, electric stoves are 100 percent efficient because they use every bit of power that goes in them.
-Efficiency matters most with wood stoves.
+Electric stoves, however, are 100 percent efficient because they use every bit of power that goes in them.
+But, efficiency matters most with wood stoves.
 You'll see numbers like 82 percent or 77 percent efficient.
 The higher the efficiency, the better.
-You want a wood stove that puts little waste into the atmosphere.
+You want a wood stove that puts out little waste into the atmosphere.

 And remember, higher BTU doesn't always mean more coverage.
 For example, you may find a wood stove that offers 85,000 BTUs.
 That's a lot of heat, but it's a wood stove.
 That means it needs venting.
 Yes, you will be warm, but most of that heat is going up and out of the house.

 In that case, you would need a blower.
 Blowers and fans extend the coverage of your stove by pushing the warm air throughout your space.
-Many electric and gas stoves already come with blowers built-in.
-With wood stoves, most of the time blowers are sold as an optional accessory.
+Many electric and gas stoves already come with built-in blowers.
+With wood stoves, most of the time, blowers are sold as optional accessories.

 This is the most important term when it comes to your safety.
-Clearances are how much space your stove needs between it and other parts of your home to operate safely.
-Your stove's manual will cover clearances, and it's essential to follow those restrictions.
+Clearances refer to how much space your stove needs between it and other parts of your home to operate safely.
+Your stove's manual will cover clearance requirements, and it's essential to follow those restrictions.

 For example, say you buy a wood stove and set it on a combustible carpet.
 Your manual will tell you to lay down floor protection like a hearth pad.
 And, it will give you all the measurements for that hearth pad.
 The pad needs to be "x" inches thick and extends "x" inches on the sides, front, and back so as not to catch your floor on fire.